 Analyzing data is no easy task.
-For this reason, there are plenty of tools that can help you understand your data and find insights within it.
-The purpose of analysis tools is to help you find more meaning to your data.
+For this reason, there are plenty of tools that can help you understand your data and find the insights hidden within it.
+The purpose of analysis tools is to help you find more meaning in your data.
 These tools are targeted to both business analysts and data analysts and vary in complexity.
-They maximally empower BI users
+They maximally empower BI users.

-- IBM Cognos Analytics: IBM Cognos is a tool that provides “intent driven guidance” which essentially means that the tool is able to interpret your intent and guide you in the right direction.
+- IBM Cognos Analytics: IBM Cognos is a tool that provides “intent-driven guidance,” which essentially means that the tool is able to interpret your intent and guide you in the right direction.
 With an emphasis on self-service reporting and dashboarding, you can easily make your own informed decisions, no matter your level of technical expertise.
-It also offers data modelling features such as combining data sources and automatically generating data models.
+It also offers data modeling features such as combining data sources and automatically generating data models.

-- JasperSoft: JasperSoft, powered by TIBCO Software is an open source business intelligence tool.
+- JasperSoft: Powered by TIBCO Software, JasperSoft is an open source business intelligence tool.
 This all in one tool allows you to access dashboards and build reports as well as visualize and analyze your data with its self-service BI suite.

 - Looker: Looker is a tool that wants to make data culture part of your organization.
-Looker has its own data modelling language, LookML, which data analysts can use to determine how data will be created, displayed and stored.
+Looker has its own data modeling language, LookML, which data analysts can use to determine how data will be created, displayed, and stored.
 Business users or anyone who wants to understand the data can then use Looker to visualize and analyze the results.
-Looker is a powerful tool for data exploration that allow non-technical users to discover new insights about their data in real time.
+Looker is a powerful tool for data exploration that allows non-technical users to discover new insights about their data in real time.

 Data mining and predictive analysis

 Data mining and predictive analysis tools are largely more complex business intelligence tools made for data analysts and data scientists.
 Many of them may require you to have technical knowledge.
-However, most BI vendors offer plenty of resources to understand and learn their respective tools and many BI specialists will be able to take full advantage of the powerful BI capabilities on offer.
-These powerful BI platforms allow you to dive deeper into the data and analyze data to the smallest detail so you can make sound predictions and business decisions.
+However, most BI vendors offer plenty of resources to understand and learn their respective tools, and many BI specialists will be able to take full advantage of the powerful BI capabilities on offer.
+These BI platforms allow you to dive deeper into the data and analyze it to the smallest detail, so you can make sound predictions and business decisions.

 - SAP BusinessObjects Predictive Analytics: As a leader in the business intelligence arena, SAP has created this tool specifically for predictive analysis.
-It’s geared towards both business analysts and data scientists.
-SAP BusinessObjects Predictive Analytics tool offers a comprehensive set of features including end-to-end model management, predictive scoring and advanced visualization.
+It’s geared toward both business analysts and data scientists.
+SAP BusinessObjects Predictive Analytics tool offers a comprehensive set of features including end-to-end model management, predictive scoring, and advanced visualization.

 - Oracle Data Mining (ODM): Oracle Data Mining software is a powerful tool designed to find relationships in the data and make predictions based on the insight.
-It’s geared towards data analysts and data scientists with a complex set of technical features.
+It’s aimed at data analysts and data scientists with a complex set of technical features.

-- Tanagra: Tanagra is a free open-source tool designed for research purposes.
+- Tanagra: Tanagra is a free, open-source tool designed for research purposes.
 It acts as an experimental platform for data mining.
-This tool is great to educate yourself and explore data analysis and statistical learning if you are new to analytics tools.
+This is a great tool for educating yourself and exploring data analysis and statistical learning if you are new to analytics tools.